 The easiest loan to be approved for is a secured loan.
 As explained in the last question, a secured loan is tied to collateral the lender can seize if you stop making payments.

-But in terms of personal loans, a loan from a payday lender is pretty easy to get, assuming you live in a state where these types of loans are permitted.
-A payday loan is a short term loan with a high interest rate that requires quick repayment.
+A loan from a payday lender is also pretty easy to get, assuming you live in a state where these types of loans are permitted.
+A payday loan is a short-term loan with a high interest rate that requires quick repayment.

 Some states allow payday lenders to charge up to 700%+ interest for a payday advance.
 The map below shows which states charge the most interest — the gray states indicate where payday loans are illegal: